-All students must complete one and a half years of physical education and a semester of Health.
-The maximum weightlifting course credit that may count toward the required physical education credits for graduation is .5 credits.
+All students must complete 1.5 credit of PE and 0.5 credit of Health, with 2 total credits needed.
+The maximum weightlifting course credit that may count toward the required physical education credits for graduation is 0.5 credits.

 This course focuses on the fundamental components and principles of fitness.
 The course examines safety guidelines, proper technique, and exercise principles such as the FITT.
 Students will assess their current level of fitness in relation to the five components of physical fitness: flexibility, cardiovascular health, muscular strength, muscular endurance, and body composition.
 Students will also learn strategies to help them begin, design, and maintain an exercise program to keep them fit for life.
 Open to all grades if a student has not previously completed the course.